telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_kafka_sink.md

 * Data model by service (`data_model=dm-by-service`).
 As the data model name denotes, the notified FIWARE service (or the configured one as default in [`NGSIRestHandler`](.ngsi_rest_handler.md)) is used as the name of the topic.
 This allows the data about all the NGSI entities belonging to the same service is stored in this unique topic.
 * Data model by service path (`data_model=dm-by-service-path`).
 As the data model name denotes, the notified FIWARE service path (or the configured one as default in [`NGSIRestHandler`](.ngsi_rest_handler.md)) is used as the name of the topic.
 This allows the data about all the NGSI entities belonging to the same service path is stored in this unique topic.
 The only constraint regarding this data model is the FIWARE service path cannot be the root one (`/`).
 * Data model by entity (`data_model=dm-by-entity`).
 For each entity, the notified/default FIWARE service path is concatenated to the notified entity ID and type in order to compose the topic name.
 The concatenation character is `_` (underscore).
 If the FIWARE service path is the root one (`/`) then only the entity ID and type are concatenated.
 * Data model by attribute (`data_model=dm-by-attribute`).
-For each entity's attribute, the notified/default FIWARE service path is concatenated to the notified entity ID and type and to the notified attribute name and type in order to compose the topic name.
+For each entity's attribute, the notified/default FIWARE service path is concatenated to the notified entity ID and type and to the notified attribute name in order to compose the topic name.
 The concatenation character is `_` (underscore).
 If the FIWARE service path is the root one (`/`) then only the entity ID and type and the attribute name and type are concatenated.

 It must be said there is no known character set accepted and/or forbiden for Kafka.